RichoM/Purple-vs-Yellow/README.md

 # Purple-vs-Yellow

 A two player game I made for the [STOP WAITING FOR GODOT](https://itch.io/jam/stop-waiting-for-godot) jam.
+I later added online multiplayer support using WebRTC.
 You can [play it on itch.io](https://richo.itch.io/purple-vs-yellow).

 It's inspired by [Sagittarius](https://gprosser.itch.io/sagittarius) by George Prosser.